Skip to main content

 sudo rm -rf /etc/default/grub /etc/default/grub.d/

-# Update GRUB menu (with defalt configuration)
+# Update GRUB menu (with default configuration)

 sudo update-grub